Aggiungi un posto a tavola: Production history

 Between 1973 and 1974, Sandro Giovannini and Pietro Garinei wrote a musical comedy inspired by the novel After Me, the Deluge by David Forrest (the pseudonym of David Eliades and Robert Forrest-Webb) with Jaja Fiastri, with music from jazz player Armando Trovaioli.
 The total cost of the staging was about 250 million lire, due to the complicated wooden pieces in the scenery of the show, and used the turning stage of the Sistina theatre in Rome..
 The show received its title after a vote of the company, who preferred Aggiungi un Posto a Tavola (Add a seat at the table) to the alternatives.

 The first edition of the show debuted on 8 December 1974 and included Johnny Dorelli as Don Silvestro, Paolo Panelli as the mayor and Bice Valori as Consolazione.
 The show was a success and lasted for six months, something that never happened before in Italian theatre.

-In 1977 the show toured internationally in London, where it wasn't very successful, because of one of it central themes - catholic priests celibacy - Vienna, Madrid, Barcelona, Buenos Aires and Sao Paolo.
+In 1977 the show toured internationally in London, where it wasn't very successful, because of one of it central themes - catholic priests celibacy - Vienna, Madrid, Barcelona, Buenos Aires and São Paulo.

 In the most recent edition of the show (2024) the voice of God is that of Enzo Garinei, brother of the writer of the show Pietro Garinei.